 Failure to comply with any of the above will deem the player ineligible and so the penalty for fielding an ineligible player below will be strictly enforced.

-Players who are selected in a County U12 squad in the Spring for a summer squad or in another squad deemed by ECB Performance Manager to be of a standard above "District Level" for that season are eligible to play Open Age Cricket.
-This is providing they are at least 11 years old and in School Year 7 on the 1st September in the year preceding the season, and have written parental consent to play.
-In allowing these players to play in Open Age Cricket it is essential that Clubs and Coaches recognise the "duty of Care" obligations towards these younger players.
+Players who are selected in a Regional under 12 squad in the spring, for a summer squad are eligible to play open age cricket.
+This is providing they are at least 11 years old and are in school Year 7 on 1st September in the year preceding the season.

-Should any club field an under-age player then that the club may be liable to a fine not exceeding £50 and will lose all points awarded for that match.
+For the purpose of this rule, Pembrokeshire is considered a Region (as of 2021 Cricket Wales West).
+Should any club field an under-age player then that club may be liable to a fine not exceeding £50 and will lose all points awarded for that match.

 6g) Exceptions to the above